earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 }
 ```

 First thing I need to write in my activity client is insert.
-I wrap my `activity` in an document and use json.Marshal to convert it:
+I wrap my `activity` in a document and use json.Marshal to convert it:

 ```
 func (c *Activities) Insert(activity Activity) (int, error) {